LimeChain/matchstick/README.md

 ```

 ### Install dependencies
-In order to run the tests, you will need to install the following dependencies:
+In order to use the test helper methods and run the tests, you will need to install the following dependencies:

 ```
 yarn add matchstick-as